phonopy/phonopy/_sources/install.rst.txt

 Conda is a good choice for Linux (64bit) users to install phonopy::

-   % conda install conda install numpy scipy h5py pyyaml matplotlib
+   % conda install numpy scipy h5py pyyaml matplotlib
    % conda install -c atztogo phonopy

 Currently conda packages for the other OS, e.g., Mac and windows, are